 The course curriculum is based on the book “Development Economics” by G. Roland, published by Pearson in collaboration with Routledge in 2016 (available from Academic Books at Frederiksberg campus).
 Additional material including scientific articles, book chapters and reports, will be supplied throughout the course.
 The curriculum will be described on Absalon prior to course start.

 - Practical exercises

 - Project work

-Rubrics and quizzes will be used to evaluate performance and provide feedback to groups or individuals depending on the assignment, either written or orally as relevant.
-Students will be expected to provide peer feedback on assignments based on agreed criteria.
+Plenum discussion of group presentations on analysis of scientific literature.
+Feedback on draft group assignments, either written or orally as relevant.
+Students may also be asked to provide peer feedback on assignments based on agreed criteria.

 - 7,5 ECTS

 Two written group or individual assignments submitted and approved.